mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### min_refresh_interval

-> Only available in Grafana v6.7+.
+> Only available in Mosaicoo v6.7+.

 This feature prevents users from setting the dashboard refresh interval to a lower value than a given interval value.
 The default interval value is 5 seconds.
 The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. `30s` or `1m`.

-As of Grafana v7.3, this also limits the refresh interval options in Explore.
+As of Mosaicoo v7.3, this also limits the refresh interval options in Explore.

 ### default_home_dashboard_path

 Path to the default home dashboard.
-If this value is empty, then Grafana uses StaticRootPath + "dashboards/home.json".
+If this value is empty, then Mosaicoo uses StaticRootPath + "dashboards/home.json".

-> **Note:** On Linux, Grafana uses `/usr/share/grafana/public/dashboards/home.json` as the default home dashboard location.
+> **Note:** On Linux, Mosaicoo uses `/usr/share/grafana/public/dashboards/home.json` as the default home dashboard location.

 <hr />